 Board Leadership Structure.
 The Company's Governance Guidelines (which are discussed below) specify that the Chairman of the Board shall not be an employee of the Company.
 As a result, the positions of Chairman and Chief Executive Officer ("CEO") are held by separate persons.
-The Board believes this leadership structure allows the Chairman to focus on the Board's oversight responsibilities and permits the CEO to focus his time and attention on the management of the Company.
+The Board believes this leadership structure allows the Chairman to focus on the Board's oversight responsibilities and permits the CEO to focus his or her time and attention on the management of the Company.
 Significant business, regulatory, risk, financial, and compliance matters are brought initially to the attention of the CEO, who then communicates appropriate matters to the Chairman and the Trustees.
 The independent Chairman currently has the following responsibilities:

-- presides at all meetings of the TIAA Board; - presides at all executive sessions of the TIAA Board; - sets the agenda for meetings of the TIAA Board; - determines the information to be provided to the TIAA Board; - serves as liaison between the TIAA Board and other affiliated boards; - serves as ex-officio chair of the Executive Committee of the TIAA Board; - approves the TIAA Board meeting schedules and assures that there is appropriate time for discussion of all agenda items; - consults regularly with Trustees, the CEO and other key senior executives as to the quality, quantity, and timeliness of Board information and decision making process; - shapes the quality of TIAA Board discussions; - coordinates, with the TIAA Human Resources Committee, the annual performance review of the CEO and other key senior executives; and - coordinates, with the TIAA Nominating and Governance Committee, the Board's self-evaluation and individual Trustee evaluations.
+- presides at all meetings of the TIAA Board; - presides at all executive sessions of the TIAA Board; - sets the agenda for meetings of the TIAA Board: - determines the information to be provided to the TIAA Board; - serves as liaison between the TIAA Board and other affiliated boards; - serves as ex-officio chair of the Executive Committee of the TIAA Board; - coordinates, with each respective TIAA Board committee chair, the maintenance of each committee charter, and with the TIAA Nominating and Governance Committee, the review of committee assignments and Board membership; - approves the TIAA Board meeting schedules and assures that there is appropriate time for discussion of all agenda items; - consults regularly with Trustees, the CEO and other key senior executives as to the quality, quantity, and timeliness of Board information and decision making process; - shapes the quality of TIAA Board discussions;

+- coordinates, with the affiliated boards, the periodic review of the Company's strategic plan and Trustee education sessions; - coordinates, with the TIAA Human Resources Committee, the annual performance review of the CEO and other key senior executives; and - coordinates, with the TIAA Nominating and Governance Committee, the Board's self-evaluation and individual Trustee evaluations.